We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Installation

 Most LED light strips are installed using adjustable mounting brackets that are set on the edges of your aquarium.
 Some of the smaller models mentioned above have a clip that is used to anchor your light to one side of your aquarium.
 Other models may have additional mounting setups that allow you to hang your light from the ceiling over your tank.
-No matter which light you select, always read the installation instructions carefully before installing.
-Always use a grounded plug or power strip to ensure that any leaks or drips do not harm you or your fish.

 Plant Types

 There are many types of aquarium plants available on the commercial market.
 Aquarium plants may require rooting in the soil and will require a suitable planted substrate, and some may float throughout the water column.
-There are some species of plant that are happy with either setup.
+There are some species of plants that are happy with either setup.

 Please keep in mind that plants kept with fish may carry pathogens such as bacteria, viruses, or parasites and should be quarantined separately for two weeks to break any life cycles before being introduced to the tank where your fish live.